okikiola11/ruby-capstone/README.md

 # Ruby capstone
 This is a real-world-like project, built with business specifications.
+This is the implementation of a Telegram bot that send jokes and motivations from differnt API url to the bot using the bot client.

 ![Linters](https://github.com/okikiola11/ruby-capstone/workflows/Linters/badge.svg)